-You must have a parking permit properly displayed on your vehicle to park on campus.
-If you do not have a valid semester permit, daily permits are available for \$3.00 - look for the parking permit machines on the light poles in the parking lots.
+Students must purchase a DIGITAL parking permit each semester to park on campus.
+If you do not have a digital semester permit registered to your vehicle, daily digital permits are available for \$3.00 - look for the parking permit machines located in the parking lots.
 Don't Be The Last To Know!

 Everbridge is the emergency alert system used to deliver timely and necessary emergency alerts.

-To receive these alerts, students, faculty and staff can sign up as follows:

-- Sign into CLASS-Web using your W ID Number and PIN. - Click on the Personal Information tab. - Click on 'Update Emergency Text-Authorized Cell Phone Number'. - Enter your cell phone number to be used and click Submit. - To opt out after first message received, reply STOP.
+To receive these alerts, students, faculty and staff can sign up as follows: - Sign into CLASS-Web using your W ID Number and PIN. - Click on the Personal Information tab. - Click on 'Update Emergency Text-Authorized Cell Phone Number'. - Enter your cell phone number to be used and click Submit. - To opt out after first message received, reply STOP.

 LAS POSITAS COLLEGE BOOKSTORE HAS EVERYTHING YOU NEED TO HAVE THE BEST YEAR EVER!

 Affordable Text Options

 - Rental

 - Used

 - Price Match Guarantee

-Las Positas Merch
+Las Positas Merch - Clothing

-- Clothing - Gifts
+- Gifts

 Convenience Items

 - Testing Materials

 - Campus Print Cards

 - Snacks

 - Headphones

 Las Positas College Bookstore Building 1300 (925) 424-1812 | LPCStore.com

 Over 10% of our sales go back to Las Positas College to support student success\

 Las Positas College Transit Pass

 Your Las Positas College ID is your bus pass!

-- Ride all Wheels and Rapid routes - Connects to Dublin/Pleasanton BART, the Livermore Labs, and the Livermore Transit Center - Rapid Route 30R comes to campus every 15 minutes - Free Wi-Fi, upgraded seating, and phone charging outlets wheelsbus.com | (925) 455-7500
+- Ride all Wheels and Rapid routes

+- Connects to Dublin/Pleasanton BART, the Livermore Labs, and the Livermore Transit Center

+- Rapid Route 30R comes to campus every 15 minutes

+- Free Wi-Fi, upgraded seating, and phone charging outlets

 Livermore Amador Valley TRANSIT AUTHORITY